risevest/octonet/docs/Consumer.md

 We have 2 types of middleware

 - **Handler middleware**: These functions run before the handler they are specified in.
 Then handler function will be run only after all middleware are run.
-- **Group middleware:** These middle are common to all handlers in a class and will run before all the handler middleware.
+- **Group middleware:** These middleware are common to all handlers in a class and will run before all the handler middleware.

 The order in which the function are run are